-70 2.3 Laboratory measurements
+2.3 Laboratory measurements

-To assess the long-term impact of NT and CC practices on soil structure, we measured soil bulk densities (ρ_b), total porosities pore size distributions (PSD), and soil hydraulic properties of water retention (WRC) and hydraulic conductivity functions (HCF).
+To assess the long-term impact of NT and CC practices on soil structure, we measured soil bulk densities (ρ_b), total porosities, pore size distributions (PSD), and soil hydraulic properties of water retention (WRC) and hydraulic conductivity functions (HCF).

 The saturated hydraulic conductivity (K_s) was measured using the falling-head method.
 For this method, soils were saturated by immersing sample cores in degassed, 0.01 M CaCl2 solution so that the water level was close to the rim.
 K_s of the saturated soil was then measured by the falling-head method using the KSAT instrument (METER Group, Inc., Munich, Germany) by allowing a 5 cm column of degassed, 0.01 M CaCl2 solution to flow through the soil core.
 The setup was such so that the flow direction was downward.
 Following the K_s measurement, soil WRC, and HCF data were determined simultaneously using the evaporation method as developed for the HYPROP instrument (METER Group, Inc., Munich, Germany).
 The HYPROP simultaneously measures, at high frequency (10 min), suction inside the soil cores at two different depths along with weight loss while saturated soil cores dry.
 This allows for the calculation of WRC, $\theta(\psi)$, and HCF, $K(\psi)$.
-Following the HYPROP measurements, soil water retention in the range of water tensions from 103 to 106 cm was determined by using the WP4C instrument (Decagon Devices, Inc, Pullman, WA, USA).
+Following the HYPROP measurements, soil water retention in the range of water suction from 10^3 to 10^6 cm was determined using the WP4C instrument (Decagon Devices, Inc, Pullman, WA, USA).
+Throughout this manuscript, the term water suction. h_s is used to represent the soil water matric potential. ψ_s such that $h = -\psi_s$ (cm).

-We define field capacity (θ{FC}) and permanent wilting point (θ{PWP}) as the volumetric water content with the corresponding volume of water retained in the soil at 33 kPa and 1,500 kPa suction, respectively. θ{FC} and θ{PWP} are approximations of water retained after internal drainage has ceased and the soil water content limit at which plants cannot recover from turgidity, respectively (Hillel, 1998).
+We define field capacity (θ{FC}) and permanent wilting point (θ{PWP}) as the volumetric water content with the corresponding volume of water retained in the soil at 330 and 15,000 cm suction, respectively. θ{FC} and θ{PWP} are approximations of water retained after internal drainage has ceased. θ{FC} and the soil water content limit beyond which plants cannot recover their turgidity. θ{PWP} (Hillel, 1998).
 We calculated plant available water (PAW) as the difference between θ{FC} and θ{PWP} (i.e., $PAW = \theta{FC} - \theta{PWP}$).
-In addition to the saturated hydraulic conductivity, we also compared the unsaturated hydraulic conductivity near field capacity water content at -10 kPa.
-A near-saturated hydraulic conductivity, such as at -10 kPa, may better represent infiltration in the field since 100% saturation is unlikely under field conditions due to factors such as air entrapment.
+In addition to the saturated hydraulic conductivity, we also compared the unsaturated hydraulic conductivity near field capacity water content at 100 cm suction.
+A near-field capacity hydraulic conductivity may be taken as a better representation of field condition infiltration.
+A 100% saturation is unlikely under field conditions due to factors such as air entrapment.